rickychien/ncu-sign/README.md

 NCU Sign
 ========

-Auto sign in / sign out to the NCU attendance website.
+Auto sign-in / sign-out to the NCU attendance website.